• Skip to primary navigation

 Pasta Primavera with Peas and Asparagus

-Pasta Primavera with Peas and Asparagus is a veggie packed dish tossed with a zingy lemon and garlic sauce.
-Ready in 15 minutes, it's easy and so versatile with all the flavours of Spring.
+Spring Vegetable Pasta Primavera is packed with healthy green peas and asparagus in a zingy lemon garlic sauce.
+Ready in 15 minutes, it’s easy and so versatile.

 Course Main Course, Pasta